O2 offers Big Bundles on Pay As You Go with unlimited calls & texts from £5/month. An allowance of 4G data is available from £10/month.

 Keeping Your Phone Number

-If you’re switching from another mobile network to O2, it’s a straightforward process to keep your existing phone number.
+If you’re switching from another mobile network to O2, it’s a straightforward process to keep your current phone number.

 To do so, you’ll need to ask your current mobile network to provide you with a PAC Code.
-By law, they’ll need to provide this to you free of charge within two hours of your request.
+You can get this through your mobile network’s website or application, or by texting PAC to 65075.

-Once you have that, you can order your new Pay As You Go handset or SIM card from the O2 website.
-After your new phone or SIM card arrives, you can provide your PAC Code to O2 through this online form.
-Once you’ve done that, your phone number transfer will be scheduled by O2, normally for the next working day.
+Once you have the PAC Code from your old mobile network, order your new Pay As You Go handset or SIM card from the O2 website.
+When it arrives, you can provide the PAC Code to O2 through this online form.
+Once you’ve submitted the form, the phone number transfer will be scheduled, normally for the next working day.

 For a step-by-step guide on moving your phone number to O2, please select your current mobile network from the drop down menu below:

-It isn’t possible to move Pay As You Go credit from your old mobile network to O2.
-You should therefore try to use it all up before moving your phone number to O2.
-The account on your old mobile network will be closed when you use a PAC Code and all unused credit will be lost.
+Unfortunately, it isn’t possible to move Pay As You Go credit from your old mobile network to O2.
+For this reason, you should try to use it up before moving your phone number to O2.
+This is because the account on your old mobile network will be deactivated after you use your PAC Code, resulting in the loss of any unused Pay As You Go credit.